Multi-Winner Voting with Approval Preferences: -like Rules

-We mention three further rules that are related to \phragmen's rules.
+Let us discuss three further rules that are related to \phragmen's rules.
 The first is the Expanding Approvals Rule~\cite{aziz2020expanding}.
-This rule is defined for weak order preferences and has favorable axiomatic properties in this setting.
-It is less convincing for purely dichotomous preferences\footnotemark{} and thus we do not consider it further.
-The second rule is the maximin support method~\cite{sanchez2016maximin}, which is similar to seq-\phragmen.
+This rule is defined for weak-order preferences and has favourable axiomatic properties in this setting.
+It is less convincing for approval preferences\footnotemark{} and thus we do not consider it further.
+The second rule is the maximin support method~\cite{sanchez2021maximin}, which is similar to seq-\phragmen.
 It is an iterative rule based on a form of load balancing, but in contrast to seq-\phragmen{} all loads can be redistributed each round.
-A first analysis showed that the maximin support method and seq-\phragmen{} share many axiomatic properties~\cite{sanchez2016maximin}; it remains an open question which of the two rules is preferable.
-We focus in this survey on seq-\phragmen{} as it is better studied and conceptually simpler.
+A first analysis showed that the maximin support method and seq-\phragmen{} share many axiomatic properties~\cite{sanchez2021maximin}, and a recent manuscript by \citet{cevallos2020verifiably} shows that the maximin support method provides a constant factor approximation of leximax-\phragmen---in contrast to seq-\phragmen.
+In the light of the latter paper, one may view the maximin support method as a polynomial-time approximation of leximax-\phragmen\ (in the same sense as seq-PAV approximates PAV), whereas seq-\phragmen{} can rather be viewed as a largely independent rule.
+We focus in this book on seq-\phragmen{} as it is better studied and conceptually simpler.
+Still, the maximin support method is an interesting ABC rule that should be analysed in more depth.